-Limos, of course, are the most traditional choice.
-Limos are a good option for local travel if you are going between your home, the ceremony and reception sites and all of these places are located within 30 mins of travel from each other.
+Wedding limos, of course, are the most traditional choice.
+Limos for weddings are a good option for local travel if you are going between your home, the ceremony and reception venues and all of these places are located within 30 mins of travel from each other.
 That is, if you are only going to need a limo for a couple of hours and are not going to travel outside the city limits, limos can be surprisingly affordable (~$200 per hour).

 In fact, if you are only hiring a limo for a couple of hours, this option could be more affordable than renting a luxury car from a local rental company for the wedding day and then having a relative or a friend drive you around.
 Most limos also come with amenities to make your ride more fun and enjoyable (champagne glasses, napkins, music, lights, etc.).

-Our advice from us at WeddingVenture.com (something one of the catering companies taught us a while back): when ordering food for your wedding, you will reserve food choices for the reception.
-But with all the time spent doing make-up, hair, preparing for the ceremony, etc., you will be very hungry by the time you get into the limo after a ceremony.
+Our advice from us at WeddingVenture.com (something one of the catering companies taught us a while back): when ordering food for wedding, you will reserve food choices for the reception.
+But with all the time spent doing hair and makeup, preparing for wedding ceremony, etc., you will be very hungry by the time you get into the limo after a ceremony.

-Order a bunch of food for yourself into the limo when you're heading from the ceremony to take some photographs before the reception of simply moving between the ceremony and the reception.
+Order a bunch of food for yourself into the limo when you're heading from the ceremony to take some wedding photos before the reception of simply moving between the ceremony and reception.
 Unlike your guests, you will not have time to participate in the cocktails before the ceremony and will be intolerably hungry by the time you say "I do."

 As an alternative to hiring a limo, most limo companies also provide antique and classic cars.
 Some couples consider antique cars to be a more romantic choice than limos (limos make you look like you're going to a prom, not getting married).
 Antique cars will also cost less (net price) than limos, but will not generally fit more than 4-5 people.
 Thus, if you have a large bridal party, they would need to travel in a different vehicle.